-You have to admire the ingenuity of the early Japanese fish breeders when it comes to breeding koi fish.
+You have to admire the ingenuity of the early Japanese koi fish breeders.

 They took an ordinary fish with one or two colors and selectively bred the wide variety of colors and patterns that make up the koi standards of today and created a whole industry based on a common carp.
 They created colors of brilliant reds, blacks and green with some yellow and the ever popular white.